 Cloud-based document management systems

 Cloud-based document management is provided by an external vendor and made accessible to your organization online.
 The cloud provider typically handles all maintenance and software updates, so you will not need an IT team to install or maintain it.
-Documents stored in the cloud can be accessed anywhere your employees can get online, and because files automatically save in the cloud, you don’t need to worry about backing them up.
+Documents stored in the cloud can be accessed anywhere your employees can get online—a key feature considering nearly half of employees value opportunities for remote work.
+And because files automatically save in the cloud, you don't need to worry about backing them up.

 On-premises document management systems